GraphicHealer/AutounattendGUI/README.md

 Set-ExecutionPolicy Bypass # Set this so you can run the setup and build scripts .\Setup-AutounattendGUI.ps1 -ConfigFile .\MyOrgName-Settings.json
 ```
-This will run through and setup the Build Environment, getting it ready.
+This will run through and set up the Build Environment, getting it ready.

 ## Prepare Files
 Next, create or find your `Autounattend.xml` file (I used this site to build one: https://schneegans.de/windows/unattend-generator/), and copy it to where your `MyOrgName-Settings.json` points to (`.\\MyOrgName\\Autounattend.xml` in this example).